 Above, the wonderfully shabby chic Antique Smooth Crackle Metro Tiles from Walls and Floors have been used to create a room-stealing herringbone splashback.
 They have a distinctive crackle glaze; perfect for adding definition to your wall spaces!

 When you get to the top of a tiled herringbone wall, you have two choices – you can cut the tiles into a straight linear edge, or you can embrace the triangles!
 It adds a really impactful ‘crowning’ effect; particularly if you contrast the colour of the tiles against a painted wall, like with these Bastille White Smooth Crackle Metro Tiles below:

 Mix and match for a striking herringbone feature wall

-When decorating a wall with the herringbone pattern, don't be afraid to mix things up a bit!
+When decorating a wall with the herringbone pattern, don’t be afraid to mix things up a bit!
 Blending together different colours and finishes is a great way of piecing together a captivating, eye-catching feature wall.
-Below, a mix of hues from our Country Cottage Metro Tile collection have been used to bring these walls to life!
+Below, a mix of hues from our Country Cottage Metro Tile collection has been used to bring these walls to life!